 - Jinx from The Whiteboard has eight sisters.

-- Lor from The Weekenders has so many brothers that she loses count of how many there actually are.
+- Lor from The Weekenders is her parent's only daughter and has so many brothers that she actually loses count of just how many there are.

 - Arthur's paternal grandmother, Thora, was the youngest and only daughter of four kids, while Arthur (just like Bart Simpson) is the oldest and only son of three kids.